 Lewis described this expression of Sitka spruce on 18 February 1806 as follows (from Moulton 1990: pp. 325-386):

-this tree seldom rises to a greater hight than 35 feet and is from 2 1/2 to 4 feet in diameter; the stem is simple branching diffuse and proliferous. the bark the same with that of No. 1 [Tsuga heterophylla] only reather more rugged. the leaf is acerose, 2/10ths of an inch in width and √¶ in length. they are firm stif and somewhat accuminated, ending in a short pointed hard tendril, gibbous, thickly scattered on all sides of the bough but rispect the three upper sides only. those which have there insertion on the underside incline sidewise with their points upwards giving the leaf the figure of a sythe. …the others are perpendicular or pointing upwards. …is sessile growing as in No. 1 from small triangular pedestals of a soft spungy elastic bark. the under disk of thes leaaves [lower surface of the needle] or that which grows nearest towards the base of the bough is a deep glossey green while the upper or opposite side is of a mealy whiteish pale green; in this rispect differing from almost all leaves. the boughs retain their leaves as far back as to the sixth years growth, the peculiarity of the bud scales observed in No. 1 is observed in this species.
-The cone is 3Œ© inches in length and 3 in circumpherence, of an ovate figure being thickest in the middle and tapering and terminating in two obtuse points. …it is composes of small, flexible, thin, obtusely pointed smooth and redish brown imbricated scales. …each scale covering two small winged seeds and being itself covered in the center by a small thin inferior scale acutely pointed. …the cone is somewhat of this figure [see Moulton 1990: 326]. they proceede from the side as well as the extremities of the bough but in the former case always at or near the commencement of some one year growth which is some instances are as far back as the third year.–
+This tree Seldom rises to a greater hight than 35 or 40 feet and is from 2 to 4 feet in Diamieter; the Bark the Same with that of No. 1. only reather more rugid. the leaf is acerose, 2/10 of an inch in width and ¾ in length, they are firm Stiff and Somewhat accuminated, ending in a Short pointed hard tendril, gibbous thickly scattered on all Sides of the bough as respects the 3 upper Sides only; those which have their insertion on the underside incline side- wise with their points upwards. is sessile growing as in No. 1 from small triangular pedestals of a soft spungy elastic bark. the under disk of these leaves or that which grows nearest towards the base of the bough is a deep glossey green while the upper or opposite side is of a mealy whiteish pale green; in this rispect differing from almost all leaves. the boughs retain their leaves as far back as to the sixth years growth. the peculiarity of the bud scales observed in No 1 is observed in this species.
+The cone is 3½ inhes in length and 3 in circumpherence, of an ovate figure being thickest in the middle and tapering in two obtuse points. it is composes of small, flexible, thin, obtusely pointed smooth and redish brown imbricated scales. each scale covering two small winged seeds and being itself covered in the center by a small thin inferior scale accutely pointed. the cone is somewhat of this figure. they proceede from the side as well as the extremities of the bough but in the former case always at or near the commencement of some one years growth which is some instances are as far back as the third year.—

 Apparently Lewis did not see this tree in the field.
 He reported that Sergeant John Ordway found the tree "peculiar to the swamps and marshes frequently overflown by the tide."
 Moulton (1990: 327) properly suggested the unusually "mealy" feature of the needles was due to inundation by brackish water in the tidal region where Ordway found the tree.